naxoxhide/kranio-numbers-exam/README.md

 ## Testing

-Testing runs through a postman collection that is included in the mail
+Testing runs through a postman collection that is included in test folder

 ## Support